gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 next person who says we are will spend the rest of this trip pulling weeds!"

-In the hush that followed, Erileine said, "Do you think---" She stopped himself.
+In the hush that followed, Erileine said, "Do you think—" She stopped himself.

 The bosun raised his eyebrows warningly.
 "Do I think what?"